JHurricane96/code_character_player_docs/views.rst

 		Gets the radius within which units must be present to contend for ownership of the Tower after its HP has been reduced to zero

+	.. cpp:function:: float GetContentionScore()

+		Gets the contention score for this Tower.
+If positive, the capture is proceeding in your favor, if negative, the enemy is closer to capturing it.
+It is 0 for Towers that still have some HP left.

+	.. cpp:function:: int64_t GetMaxContentionScore()

+		The value the contention score must reach for the Tower to be captured by you.
+		If it reaches the negative of this value, the Tower is captured by the enemy.

 MagicianView
 ------------